-This report was prepared as an account of work sponsored by an agency of the United States Government.
-Neither the United States Government nor any agency thereof, nor any of their employees, makes any warranty, express or implied, or assumes any legal liability or responsibility for the accuracy, completeness, or usefulness of any information, apparatus, product, or process disclosed, or represents that its use would not infringe privately owned rights.
-Reference herein to any specific commercial product, process, or service by trade name, trademark, manufacturer, or otherwise, does not necessarily constitute or imply its endorsement, recommendation, or favoring by the United States Government or any agency thereof.
-The views and opinions of authors expressed herein do not necessarily state or reflect those of the United States Government or any agency thereof.
+This report was prepared as an account of work sponsored by the United States Government.
+Neither the United States nor the United States Department of Energy, nor any of their employees, nor any of their contractors, subcuntractors, or their employees, makes any warranty, express or implied, or assumes any legal liability or responsibility for the accuracy, completeness, or usefulness of any Intermettion, apparatus, fireduct, or pricess disclassed, or terms entitled that its use would not infringe projected owned rights.